‘He’s a star’: DK Metcalf hauls in first touchdown catch in Seahawks’ victory at Pittsburgh

 Metcalf broke a 43-year-old Seahawks rookie record with 89 yards receiving, on four catches, in the Week 1 victory over Cincinnati.
 He added three catches for 61 yards against the Steelers, including the back-breaker in the fourth quarter.

 “It was a phenomenal throw,” coach Pete Carroll said.
-“DK made it look hard, bobbling it around a little bit , but he’s really doing a nice job.
+“DK made it look hard, bobbling it around a little bit, but he’s really doing a nice job.
 What a great start he’s off to and we’re thrilled about it.”

 Ansah sits out again